Graduate Students

 enavarro@unc.edu

-Esmeralda Navarro is a graduate student in the Clinical Psychology program from East Los Angeles, California.
+Esmeralda Navarro is a fifth year graduate student in the Clinical Psychology program from East Los Angeles, California.
 She received her BA in Psychology and Biology from Williams College in 2019.
 After graduation, she worked at the Icahn School of Medicine at Mount Sinai under Dr. Megan Horton.
 There, she explored the effects of early life metal exposure on brain development and psychological health.
 Broadly, Esmeralda is interested in investigating the relationships between early adversity, neural development, and risk and resilience to psychopathology.

 Esmeralda Navarro’s Google Scholar Page